-As this process develops, the teacher becomes able to operate within this being mode of mind, non-judgmental, present-centred awareness, even in the sometimes charged and intense environment of the mindfulness-based class.
-The teacher's actions are thus arising from an openness to the moment in its fullness and uncertainty, and from a willingness to not know the answer.
-This is significantly different to potentially limiting actions on the part of the teacher that are based on previous expertise, intellectualisations of the current situation, or an inner urge to do something that would help resolve the presenting difficulty.
+As this process develops, the teacher becomes able to operate within this being mode of mind, non-judgmental, present-centred awareness, even in the sometimes charged and intense environment of the mindfulnessbased class.
+The teacher's actions are thus arising from an openness to the moment in its fullness and uncertainty, and from a willingness to not know the answer, and to hold the space of not knowing for the group.
+This is a radically different approach to the usual ways we meet uncertainty or challenge-especially in a teaching context where we often shift to helping or fixing mode, call upon professional expertise, or otherwise seek to hide vulnerabilities.

 Embodiment is a natural outcome of the inner work of mindfulness practice that the teacher has engaged in.
 It is not a striving for a particular state.
 It does not look a certain way and indeed will present itself differently in different cultures and from individual to individual.
-It is clear that the teacher 'knows' what s/he is teaching from deep personal experience.
+It is clear that the teacher 'knows' what they are teaching from deep personal experience.